 Class C RV remodel: Every project broken down

 Before we get started we want to say a few things about this project.
 First, we call our achievement a “remodel” rather than a “renovation.”
-While there is some overlap in the two, we see remodeling as taking what was once was and creating something new from it and renovating as refurbishing and bringing life back to the original.
+While there is some overlap between the two, we see remodeling as taking what was once was and creating something new from it and renovating as refurbishing and bringing life back to the original.

 That said, if you are refurbishing an old Airstream or VW bus you may find some great ideas on how to do some of your projects.
 But really we think you’ll find the most value from us in taking your current RV and finding ways to remove and rebuild custom features around the living space.